On the (In)Security of Loading Machine Learning Models: Takeaways

 ONNX~\cite{onnx}, although not explicitly designed for security, restricts models to a limited set of operators, enabling interoperability across frameworks and implicitly reducing the attack surface, but at the cost of flexibility, as only certain models and training capabilities are supported.

 Methods claimed to be security-oriented follow a similar pattern when patching new vulnerabilities.
-In Keras, the fix to \hyperref[keras_first]{KV.\ref{keras_first}} involved introducing an allowlist of Keras' modules to reconstruct the saved objects.
-However, as demonstrated in \hyperref[keras_second]{KV.\ref{keras_second}}, this hardening could be bypassed through code reuse, requiring further restrictions and blocklisting.
+In Keras, the fix to \hyperref[keras_first]{KV.\ref*{keras_first}} involved introducing an allowlist of Keras' modules to reconstruct the saved objects.
+However, as demonstrated in \hyperref[keras_second]{KV.\ref*{keras_second}}, this hardening could be bypassed through code reuse, requiring further restrictions and blocklisting.

-Weights-only formats also reflect this allowlisting-like pattern.
-PyTorch explicitly advertises its weights-only mode as security-oriented, since it loads only tensors from pickle and thereby enforces a narrow allowlist to prevent execution of arbitrary code.
-Keras, in contrast, also supports saving only weights but does not frame this as a security feature.
-In both cases, the attack surface is reduced, yet functionality is constrained, and the risk reappears when the architecture code, required to restore the model, comes from unverified sources.
+PyTorch promotes its \texttt{weights\_only} mode as security-oriented, as it allows only tensors, enforcing a narrow type allowlist to prevent arbitrary code execution.
+Keras, in contrast, while also supporting the saving of weights only, does not present this as a security measure.
+In both cases, the attack surface is reduced, but functionality is constrained, shifting the problem to validating the trustworthiness of the sources providing the model architecture code.

-Ultimately, allowlisting and blocklisting propagate to users themselves, who act as the last line of defense.
-For instance, even the most security-oriented frameworks we analyzed (those that claim to minimize compromise) still depend on human actions.
-This is particularly evident in Skops, where users must manually review and approve untrusted types.
+Ultimately, in some cases, allowlisting and blocklisting propagate to users themselves, who act as the last line of defense.
+For instance, in Skops users must manually review and approve untrusted types.
 However, as we demonstrate in \hyperref[skops_first]{SV.\ref*{skops_first}} and \hyperref[skops_second]{SV.\ref*{skops_second}}, this mechanism is prone not only to human error but also to framework-level flaws, which may allow attackers to exploit user-allowlisted types while gaining capabilities for other, riskier types.
-These issues compound with inherent framework vulnerabilities that may still allow arbitrary code execution.

 \begin{marcosboxgreyclosed} \mypar{Suggestions for the Community} Learn from decades of experience in trade-offs between flexibility and security.
 Allowlists offer strong security, but require continuous maintenance and can affect usability.
 Be aware and don’t rely on them alone: while they reduce the attack surface, they are not infallible, and should never be blindly trusted.
 Evaluate how strong limitations might offload security responsibilities to users, reintroducing risks. \end{marcosboxgreyclosed}